 Alison is a double major in Biology and Environmental Science with an interest in ecosystem interactions and plant distributions.
 She is currently working on independent research focused on plant communities on rock walls/cliff faces.

-Suyeon is working on scientific illustrations of insect species that are of conservation concern.
+Suyeon is majoring in biology with interest in conservation biology, genetics, physiology and understanding how organisms respond to environmental stressors.
+She's currently working on scientific illustrations of insect species that are of conservation concern as an independent study.

 Jackie is documenting the diversity of bees across different habitats on campus and studying the effects of urbanization on plant-pollinator networks.